 I have been to university classes and been frozen in my ability to understand my professors.
 It is a very isolating experience; it is similar to the feeling of someone speaking a completely different language around you and being unable to understand what is being said.

 Youtube and other online platforms are important sources of knowledge and entertainment.
 YouTube, unlike Netflix, does not have proper, built-in closed captioning.
 The captioning on Youtube often does not match the words on the screen: they’re done automatically with no consideration or thought.
 There are very few videos on Youtube in which the captions have been edited so they are accurate.

 Sometimes the only source of information on a topic are documentaries and videos; it is imperative they are accessible to deaf and hard of hearing individuals.
 It is also significant that teachers remember this too: it is for each student in your class to understand the material being taught in class.

 I have been to classes where I have had to remind the professors that I am unable to hear the videos.
 Most have been very understanding, thankfully, and allowed me to take the video home or find ones with closed captioning, but it really does impact your grade if you are unable to hear the material.

-There are many prominent deaf YouTubers, including Rikki Poynter, who advocate for proper captioning on YouTube channels and are adamant about including closed captioning in her videos.
+There are many prominent deaf YouTubers, including Rikki Poynter, who advocate for proper captioning on YouTube channels and are adamant about including closed captioning in their videos.

-It is easy to forget something like watching videos, movies, ad tv channels are not accessible for everyone.
-However, once you become aware, it’s imperative to be aware and respectful.
+It is easy to forget something like watching videos, movies, ad tv channels that are not accessible for everyone.
+However, once you become aware, it’s imperative to be respectful.
 Small acts of consideration go a long way in making the world more accessible for people who are hard of hearing or deaf.
-It is also to remember the value of fighting for closed captioning : imagine every single film is translated in a language that wasn’t yours.
+It is also to remember the value of fighting for closed captioning: imagine being stripped of art.
 It would make one feel alienated and unable to enjoy something as simple as a Marvel movie or an interesting documentary.
 Any form of accessibility in this world is necessary.